-The application of 5 different fertilizer packages, which were (NPK), (NPK+ LSRF applied on plant leaf), (NPK+ LSRF applied through the soil), NP75-Si, and NP100-Si, significantly affected the production of cane and sugar but did not for the other growth and yield components of sugarcane grown on Udipsamments.
-Based on either its agronomic or economic effectiveness, the application of NPK+ LSRF is the best fertilization method in this research.
-Therefore, the use of 160-kg N + 72-kg P2O5 + 150-kg K2O + 25-L LSRF per ha may be proposed as an appropriate method to improve sugarcane production, especially in Indonesia.
-Indeed, further researches associating to the identification of the optimum rate of fertilizer application for different plant varieties and watering strategy are required to obtain higher production of sugarcane.
+The application of 5 different fertilizer packages, which were (NPK), (NPK+ LSRF applied on plant leaf), (NPK + LSRF applied through the soil), NP75-Si, and NP100-Si, significantly affected cane production, and sugar yield, but did not for the other observed growth and yield components of sugarcane grown on Udipsamments.
+Based on either its agronomic or economic effectiveness, the application of NPK + LSRF is the best fertilizer package (160-kg N + 72-kg P2O5 + 150-kg K2O + 25-L LSRF per ha) may be proposed as an appropriate method.
+Indeed, further researches associating to the identification of optimum rate of fertilizer application for different plant varieties and watering strategy are required to obtain higher production of sugarcane.